-Due to its tender and marbled structure, Wagyu, which originally comes from Japan, is becoming increasingly popular with foodies and gourmet enthusiasts around the world.
-What makes Wagyu meat so special and how is it produced?
-We take a look at one of the most aromatic types of meat in the world.
+Due to its tender and marbled texture, Wagyu beef, originally from Japan, is enjoying increasing popularity among gourmets and food enthusiasts worldwide.
+What makes Wagyu beef so special and how is it produced?
+We take a look at one of the most flavorful meats in the world.

 Buy Wagyu beef - Japanese beef meets German master butcher

-If you want to buy Wagyu beef, you have come to the right place.
-We source our full-blood Wagyu directly from the award-winning Miyazaki prefecture, which is known for the high degree of marbling of its meat.
-You can easily order this online in our shop.
+If you're looking to buy Wagyu beef, you've come to the right place.
+We source our full-blood Wagyu beef directly from the award-winning Miyazaki Prefecture, known for its high marbling.
+You can easily order it online from our shop.

 Differences between Fullblood and F1 Wagyu

-The differences between Fullblood and F1 Wagyu lie mainly in lineage.
+The differences between Fullblood and F1 Wagyu lie primarily in their lineage.
 Fullblood Wagyu ("true" Wagyu) comes from purebred Japanese lines, while F1 Wagyu is a cross between a Wagyu and a foreign cattle.
-Fullblood Wagyu is considered a premium meat due to its high and fine fat marbling and delicate flavor.
-However, the taste experience is notable in both types of Wagyu meat, as it seemingly melts and leaves a rich, buttery umami flavor.
-F1 Wagyu may be judged lower due to its half-lineage from Wagyu to purebred Wagyu, but it is still an exquisite meat appreciated by foodies.
-Overall, both types of Wagyu meat offer an exceptional culinary experience that is second to none.
+Fullblood Wagyu is considered premium beef due to its high and fine fat marbling and delicate flavor.
+However, the taste experience is remarkable with both types of Wagyu beef, as it seemingly melts, leaving a rich, buttery, umami flavor.
+F1 Wagyu may be rated lower due to its half-bred Wagyu and half-bred Wagyu lineage, but it is still an exquisite meat prized by gourmets.
+Overall, both types of Wagyu beef offer an exceptional culinary experience that is second to none.

 Meat quality: tenderness, taste and marbling

-Wagyu is valued for its excellent quality, which is reflected in its tenderness, taste and striking marbling.
-It is considered to be particularly tender and delicate in taste, as the fatty acids contained in the meat are particularly well developed due to the way the animals are fed.
-The marbling is achieved through the high proportion of intramuscular fat, which accumulates between the meat fibers in small fatty veins and melts when fried.
-The result is a particularly premium meat that is highly valued by gourmets.
-Wagyu beef also has the advantage of being low in cholesterol and therefore contributes to a healthy diet.
-Wagyu is easy to prepare, as it does not require any additional fat due to its high fat content.
-Whether as a steak or burger, Wagyu is a culinary delight that should definitely be allowed to melt in your mouth.
+Wagyu is prized for its excellent quality, which is reflected in its tenderness, flavor, and striking marbling.
+It is considered particularly tender and delicate in flavor because the fatty acids contained in the meat are particularly well-developed due to the animals' diet.
+The marbling is achieved by the high proportion of intramuscular fat, which accumulates in small fatty veins between the meat fibers and melts during frying.
+The result is a particularly premium meat that is highly sought after by gourmets.
+Wagyu beef also has the advantage of being low in cholesterol, thus contributing to a healthy diet.
+Wagyu is easy to prepare because its high fat content means it requires no additional fat.
+Whether as a steak or burger, Wagyu is a culinary delight that should definitely be savoured.

 Origin of Wagyu beef and its importance in Japan

-Wagyu cattle originate in Japan and are among the most famous cattle in the world.
-The name "Wagyu" translates as "Japanese cattle".
-The animals have been bred on the island for over 1000 years and for a long time were only found there.
-The exceptionally tender and juicy meat of Wagyu cattle is valued worldwide and is accordingly expensive.
-In its home country, Wagyu cattle are mainly used to prepare traditional dishes such as Sukiyaki and Shabu-Shabu.
-The high quality of the meat is achieved by rearing the animals in a special way, where they are fed grass, silage, hay and straw, among other things.
+Wagyu cattle originate from Japan and are among the most famous cattle in the world.
+The name "Wagyu" translates as "Japanese cattle."
+The animals have been bred on the island for over 1,000 years and for a long time were found exclusively there.
+The exceptionally tender and juicy meat of Wagyu cattle is prized worldwide and commands a correspondingly high price.
+In its homeland, Wagyu cattle are primarily used in traditional dishes such as sukiyaki and shabu-shabu.
+The high quality of the meat is achieved through special rearing methods, in which the animals are fed grass, silage, hay, and straw, among other diets.
 Wagyu has great cultural significance.
-Annual competitions are held on the island to find the best Wagyu prefecture and the best Wagyu and then award them.
+Annual competitions are held on the island to find and award the best Wagyu prefecture and Wagyu.